Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: System Model and Related Work

+where $\circ$ denotes the Hadamard product, which is the element-wise XOR operation in the modulated signal domain\footnote{Let $x_i = (-1)^{b_i}$, $b_i\in\{0,1\}$ represent BPSK modulation.
+The value of the XOR operation of two bits is given by $(-1)^{b_i\oplus b_j} = (-1)^{b_i}(-1)^{b_j}=x_i x_j$.
+So, the XOR operation in the BPSK modulated signal domain is $x_r = x_i x_j$.}.
+In \eqref{eq:xrSDF}, Nil represents no transmission.
+Note that $\hat{\vx}_{ir}=\vx_{i}$ means that no error is detected by, e.g., an error-detection code.

-To demonstrate the decoding algorithm at the sources, without loss of generality, we focus on the receiving process at $S2$.
+To demonstrate the decoding algorithm at the source nodes, we focus on the receiving process at $S2$ without loss of generality.
 After the third time slot, $S2$ has the received signals $\vy_{12}$ and $\vy_{r2}$.
-Among them, $\vy_{12}$ is distorted by only Gaussian noise, while $\vy_{r2}$ is distorted by Gaussian noise and the transmitted codeword $\vx_2$ from $S2$.
-Since $S2$ knows the transmitted codeword of its own, it can remove the contamination of $\vx_2$ from $\vy_{r2}$, and generate a new detection statistic
+While $\vy_{12}$ is affected by Gaussian noise only, $\vy_{r2}$ is distorted by Gaussian noise and the transmitted codeword $\vx_2$ from $S2$.
+Since $S2$ knows the transmitted codeword of its own, it can remove the contamination caused by $\vx_2$ from $\vy_{r2}$, and generate a new detection statistic